Andromeda's rock

-The Andromeda Rock is a rock jutting out of the Mediterranean in front of the old town of Jaffa, in present-day Israel, where it serves as a local tourist attraction.
+The Andromeda Rock is a rock jutting out of the Mediterranean in front of the old town of Jaffa, in Israel, where it serves as a local tourist attraction.
 According to Greek mythology, this was the site where King Cepheus's daughter Andromeda was chained and sacrificed to a sea monster, but was timely rescued by Perseus, who then married Andromeda.